MaksVasilev/fit2gpx/README.md

-                --statistic     | -s    output of final statistics to the console --csv           | -c    the output file will be in CSV format --hr-only               the output file will be in CSV format, content: heart rate and time only --monitor       | -m    parsing heart rate monitoring files (not training), the output file will be in CSV format
+                --statistic     | -s    output of final statistics to the console --csv           | -c    the output file will be in CSV format --hr-only       | -r    the output file will be in CSV format, content: heart rate and time only --monitor       | -m    parsing heart rate monitoring files (not training), the output file will be in CSV format
-                --hrv           | -v    parsing training files and writing R-R intervals to CSV for variability analysis --oxy           | -o    parsing monitoring files and writing SpO2 oxygenation values in CSV --no-dialog     | -n    do not display the file selection dialog --save-empty    | -e    save files without coordinates (empty tracks)
+                --hrv           | -v    parsing training files and writing R-R intervals to CSV for variability analysis --hrv-filter    | -f    same as --hrv, but threshold filter is used to eliminate spikes --oxy           | -o    parsing monitoring files and writing SpO2 oxygenation values in CSV --no-dialog     | -n    do not display the file selection dialog --save-empty    | -e    save files without coordinates (empty tracks)